 The most important thing to consider when choosing balls for your ball machine is durability.
 You want to be able to hit the same shot for hours and hours without having to replace them after every session.

 I would recommend getting at least 100 balls to your ball machine, so you don’t need to pick up the ball after just a few minutes of play.
-Also, to continuously replace that many balls is going to be extremely expensive, so having balls that will last long is crucial.
+Also, continuously replacing that many balls are going to be extremely expensive, so having balls that will last long is crucial.

-Prior to making this list, I have considered many different factors, like the durability, cost, quality and the overall compatibility with the ball machines.
+Prior to making this list, I have considered many different factors, like the durability, cost, quality, and overall compatibility with the ball machines.
 Here is the list of the 6 best tennis balls for ball machines.

 1. Penn Championship Tennis Ball

-The combination of quality, durability and the cost have made the Penn Championship the No.1 top selling tennis ball in America.
+The combination of quality, durability, and cost has made the Penn Championship the No.1 top-selling tennis ball in America.
 It isn’t anything special with the ball, but it gets the job done and lasts a very long time.
-The regular duty felt is one of the best options on the market right now, and it stays looking close to brand new for a long time.
+The regular-duty felt is one of the best options on the market right now, and it stays looking close to brand new for a long time.